Mursalin-Opurbo/Mursalin-Opurbo/README.md

 A highly skilled and versatile Full-Stack Engineer with expertise in front-end technologies (HTML, CSS, JavaScript, React, Flutter) and back-end languages (Python, Java, PHP, Laravel).
 Proficient in database management (SQL) and possesses a strong foundation in C, C++, and C#.
 Additionally, this individual specializes in Cybersecurity, with expertise in penetration testing, digital forensics, and ethical hacking.
 Excellent problem-solving, analytical, and communication skills enable the development of secure and robust software solutions.

-Skills: HTML,CSS, JavaScript, React, Flutter, Python, Java, PHP, Laravel, SQL, C, C++, and C#
+Skills: HTML, CSS, JavaScript, React, Flutter, Python, Java, PHP, Laravel, SQL, C, C++, and C#